 19th October 2015

-In the last of our View Things Differently video series, local Illustrator Emma Nicol joined us to share her favourite view of Emirates Spinnaker Tower.
+In the last of our View Things Differently video series, local Illustrator Emma Nicol joined us to share her favourite view of Spinnaker Tower.
 You can view the whole series on our website or by heading over to our Facebook page.
-Read on below to find out more about Emma’s work as an illustrator and her ideal weekend in Portsmouth…
+Read on below to find out more about Emma’s work as an Illustrator and her ideal weekend in Portsmouth…

 Describe a typical day in the life of an illustrator